Hbarbaroux/DENSE-CMR-SegQC/README.md

 If you have used this app for your research or it has influenced your work, we ask that you include the following relevant citations in your work:
 > Barbaroux, H. (2022).
 DENSE CMR SegQC.
 Retrieved from [https://github.com/Hbarbaroux/DENSE-CMR-SegQC](https://github.com/Hbarbaroux/DENSE-CMR-SegQC)

-If you have any questions, problems, or if you wish to contribute, you can send an email to hugo.barbaroux@free.fr ([Hugo Barbaroux](https://github.com/Hbarbaroux)).
+If you have any questions, problems, or if you wish to contribute, you can send an email to hugo.barbaroux@kcl.ac.uk ([Hugo Barbaroux](https://github.com/Hbarbaroux)).
 Feel free to submit a pull request as well!